jrheard/madison-wcb/docs/index.rst

 The WaterColorBot is a really neat little robot that can be controlled in a number of ways.
-The standard way of using a WaterColorBot is to use a program like RoboPaint or Inkscape, draw a picture, and then essentially hit a "print" button that sends the picture to the bot, which then paints it on a piece of paper.
+The standard way of using a WaterColorBot is to use a program like RoboPaint or Inkscape, draw a picture with a mouse/trackpad, and then essentially hit a "print" button that sends the picture to the bot, which then paints it on a piece of paper.
 For more  information, see `the official documentation <http://wiki.evilmadscientist.com/WaterColorBot_Software>`_.

-|madison_wcb| is a little bit different: rather than letting you draw a picture
+|madison_wcb| is a little bit different: rather than having you draw a picture
 using a mouse or trackpad and then automatically translating that picture into instructions that are then sent to the bot, |madison_wcb| lets you control the bot directly.
 You write a line of Python code like ``brush_up()`` and the bot lifts the brush away from the page;